emberjs/rfcs/text/0000-factoryFor.md

    inherent to "double extend" are not supported.
 In development builds and supporting browsers, wrap return values in a Proxy.
 The proxy should throw an error when any property besides `create` or `class` is accessed.
+   `class` must return the registered factory, not the double extended factory.
 2. In the same release add a deprecation message to usage of `_lookupFactory`.
    As this API is intimate it must be maintained through at least one LTS release (2.12 at this writing).
 3. In 2.13 drop `_lookupFactory` and migrate the `factoryFor` implementation to avoid "double-extend" entirely.

-Additionally, a polyfill will be released for this feature supporting prior version of Ember.
+Additionally, a polyfill will be released for this feature supporting prior versions of Ember.

 #### Design of `ApplicationInstance#factoryFor`